 The result is a flexible nanowire material protected from external shock.
 UCI graduate researcher and project lead Mya Le Thai charged and discharged the nanowire-based battery at least 200,000 times over 3 months, and the material showed no signs of degradation.

 In July 2018, a team of Stanford University researchers—led by William Chueh, assistant professor of Materials Science and Engineering—discovered a way, based on new materials, to store vast amounts of intermittent energy, such as solar and wind, using special flow batteries.

-Essentially, flow batteries are electrochemical cells that store charge via two chemical compounds which are dissolved in an electrolyte (such as vanadium or acid sulphur) and separated by an optional membrane which can be made of a polymerised organic material.
+Essentially, flow batteries are electrochemical cells that store charge via 2 chemical compounds.
+These are dissolved in an electrolyte (such as vanadium or acid sulphur) and separated by an optional membrane that can be made of a polymerised organic material.

-The new grid-scale flow batteries from Stanford use a metallised liquid solution of sodium and potassium at room temperature in the negative side of the battery separated by a thin ceramic membrane made of potassium and aluminium oxide (see diagram below).
+The new grid-scale flow batteries from Stanford use a metallised liquid solution of sodium and potassium at room temperature, which occurs in the negative side of the battery—separated by a thin ceramic membrane made of potassium and aluminium oxide (see diagram below).

 A diagram of a new flow battery design by Stanford University scientists.
 Image courtesy of Stanford News Service.

 The solution doubled the maximum voltage of regular flow batteries.
 Improvements are currently ongoing to optimise the design across several metrics (such as cost, size, efficiency, lifespan, and safety), and the team is experimenting with different membrane materials to optimise the battery’s performance at room temperature.